 Yes – but we prefer to support charities that have established a successful track record of delivery.

-Yes, so long as the activities proposed offer adequate opportunities for personal development through individual challenge and teamwork and access to potential role models through leadership and mentoring.
+Our Trustees have a wide remit to support different projects but also a strong belief that life at sea, and outdoor pursuits are great methods to improve participants life chances.
+We will consider projects outside these areas so long as the activities proposed offer adequate opportunities for personal development through individual challenge and teamwork and access to potential role models through leadership and mentoring.

 Yes.
 After completing a project funded by Whirlwind, you will be required to complete and submit a Donations Impact Report.
 This will be reviewed by the Trustees and taken into consideration should you make a further application.
 The Trustees generally do not make more than one donation to any charity in a given year but are keen to build long term relationships with effective and successful charity operations.